Student Loan Payment Suspension

 Default Management Impacts

 Pantheon has suspended delinquency assistance for our clients for the duration of the loan payment freeze.
-We intend to restart service in February 2022.
+We intend to restart service whenever the pause is lifted.
 The Department of Ed and loan servicers will be contacting all borrowers ahead of time to inform them when payments will resume.

 SCHOOL DEFAULT RATES ARE NOT AT RISK: No required monthly payments means no possibility of delinquency which means no potential to default.